Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Discussion

 Finally, we emphasize the strong dependence of final performance on dataset size observed across all experiments.
 The largest unbiased datasets used in this work (\num{5e6} samples) are considerably larger than those employed in related studies.
 We consistently observe substantial performance improvements when increasing dataset size beyond the regimes explored in prior work, both with and without LDR.
 This suggests that dataset size is a critical factor for Boltzmann generator training.
 Importantly, while LDR does not remove this dependence, it mitigates it by increasing data efficiency: models trained with LDR experience significantly improved metrics at smaller dataset sizes.

-We evaluated two variants of LDR, LDR-L1 and LDR-L2.
+In the main experiments, we evaluated two variants of LDR, LDR-L1 and LDR-L2.
 Across all benchmarks, both variants yield comparable and substantial performance gains, indicating that the benefits of LDR are robust to the specific choice of dispersion measure.
 We observe a slight advantage of LDR-L1 in the unbiased training of alanine hexapeptide, which we attribute to the heavy-tailed distribution of importance weights in this high-dimensional energy landscape.
 By penalizing absolute rather than squared deviations, LDR-L1 is less sensitive to outliers and therefore provides more stable optimization in this regime.
+Appendix~\ref{sec:additional_LD} contains additional experiments on other members of the log-dispersion family; we generally find that dispersion penalties with weaker tail sensitivity perform favorably.
 Overall, however, the performance difference between LDR-L1 and LDR-L2 remains small, suggesting that either variant is a reasonable default choice in practice.

-\paragraph{Limitations} A limitation of log-dispersion regularization is the introduction of an additional hyperparameter in form of the relative loss weighting between LDR and the data-based objective.
-However, we observe only moderate sensitivity to this choice: as shown in Figure~\ref{fig:appendix_loss_weight} in the appendix, performance remains stable over a range of loss weights.
+\paragraph{Limitations} A limitation of log-dispersion regularization is the introduction of an additional hyperparameter in the form of the relative loss weighting between LDR and the data-based objective.
+However, we observe only moderate sensitivity to this choice: as shown in Appendix~\ref{appendix:loss_weight_sensitivity}, performance remains stable over a range of loss weights.

 A second limitation is that applying LDR with reference distributions far from the target may cause unstable training.
 Although this did not occur in our experiments, understanding LDR's behavior under increasingly biased references is an important direction for future work.